keesschollaart81/Realtime-Quotes-Example/README.md

 * An ASP.NET based web application, with a Javascript based front-end
 * [Azure SignalR](https://azure.microsoft.com/nl-nl/services/signalr-service/) for the open connection and communication with the end-user's browser
-* Azure Durable Functions for the Backend processing
+* [Azure Durable Functions](https://github.com/Azure/azure-functions-durable-extension) for the Backend work

 ## Architectural overview

 ![Overview](Docs/Overview.png)

 1. The flow starts with a [HTTP trigger](./Functions/HttpTrigger.cs), triggered by the [SignalR Hub implementation](./Frontend/QuotesHub.cs) in the ASP.NET application.
 Then a Durable Orchestrator is started and the TaskId of the Orchestrator is returned to the ASP.NET Application.
-This TaskId can be used for later referance (or status updates in the future, advanced scenario)  2.
-[The orchestrator](./Functions/Orchestrator.cs) first gets a list of supplier configs for a given city (using an activity).
+This TaskId can be used for later referance (or status updates in the future, advanced scenario)

+2. [The orchestrator](./Functions/Orchestrator.cs) first gets a list of supplier configs for a given city (using an activity).
 Then he starts a '[GetQuoteForSupplier](./Functions/GetQuoteForSupplier.cs)' Activity for each supplier (varying from 3- 20).
 In his state, the Orchestrator gathers the results as they come in.
 For each return value the state gets bigger, and the updated state is pushed to the '[AggregateAndPublishQuotes](./Functions/qAggregateAndPublishQuotes.cs)’ activity.

 3. In the '[GetQuoteForSupplier](./Functions/GetQuoteForSupplier.cs)' activity, the call to the external service is implemented.
 This might take a couple of seconds (or even fail).
 This '[GetQuoteForSupplier](./Functions/GetQuoteForSupplier.cs)' activity also transforms the supliers scheme/contract to an internal one.
 Both the request to the supplier and the result can stored in blob for later reference.
 The internal / normalized dataset is returned to the Orchestrator.